I have enjoyed HO

 scale slot cars since the 70's and in the past 10 years or so started

 racing 1/24 scale Parma FCR cars, stamped steel flexi chassis, wing

 and drag cars.
-I raced 1/24 scale model
+Recently, I have been focusing on 1/24 scale model

 body "Hardbody Stocker" racing with the Pro-Track and H&R chassis on a